hasindu2008/f5c/_docs/output-eventalign.md

 ### Negative strand

 Assume we have a read signal named rid1 of 1000 signal samples, mapped to a reference contig named ctg0 of 35 bases Assume a k-mer size of 6.
 We have a total of 30 k-mers in the reference.
-Assume the signal-reference alignment looks like in the figure below.
+Assume the signal-reference alignment looks like in the figure below (note: indices in illustration denote the actual index in the + strand of the reference genome in 5’->3’ direction).

 <img width="900" alt="image" src="../img/eventalign-dna-2.png">